salesforcecli/plugin-deploy-retrieve/messages/previewMessages.md

 # conflicts.header

-Conflicts [%s] Run the command with --ignore-conflicts to override
+Conflicts [%s].
+Run the command with --ignore-conflicts to override.

 # ignored.none

-No files are ignored because of .forceignore
+No files were ignored.
+Update your .forceignore file if you want to ignore certain files.

 # ignored.header

-Ignored [%s] These files will not %s because ignored by .forceignore
+Ignored [%s].
+These files won't %s because they're ignored by .forceignore.

 # deploy.header